 We already mentioned that having multiple languages helps you gain more customers.
 And what comes with more customers?
 More sales.

-If you add another language to your website, there is a potential increase of sales of 100%.
+If you add another language to your website, there is a potential increase in sales of 100%.
 So, if you added 4 widely used languages, your sales could increase by 400%.